Pixel Perfect Web Development: 5 Essential Steps

 “If you as a developer find that something in the design doesn’t look right, ask the designer about it.”

-Step 5: Pixel perfect quality assurance
+Step 5: Pixel perfect design quality assurance

 After a page has been developed, you want to check it against the design files on the provided resolutions.
 There’s a great browser extension that we use for this called PerfectPixel.
 It allows you to overlay your designs on the page with transparency so you can see where it doesn’t match up.